urpeter/fsr_website/src/site/markdown/english/latex_en.md

 ## Handout

 Some general remarks and links can be found in [this handout](../pdf/Handout_eng.pdf).
 Specifically we would like to highlight the link to [Detexify](https://detexify.kirelabs.org/classify.html), a small web page, which helps you to find the right LaTeX command for various symbols.
 You can just draw the symbol and Detexify detects automatically which symbol you mean.

+## Advanced things
+see [our site about advanced features of LaTeX](latex_advanced.html), including more information about packages relevant for colis, tips and tricks, bibliographies